 Step 1: Decide what data to import.

-Example: You are engaged in an affiliate marketing program and want to track and analyze your site usage by affiliate traffic segments.
-You might want to import data such as the affiliate's geographic location, and assign categories and types to affiliate-related hits to your site.
+For the affiliate marketing example, you might want to import data such as the affiliate's geographic location, and assign categories and types to affiliate-related hits to your site.

 Step 2: Create any necessary custom dimensions or Metrics

 If you need to import to dimensions or metrics that are not already provided in Google Analytics, AND if you have implemented Universal Analytics (analytics.js), then you should create new custom dimensions and/or Metrics (e.g. "Author") and import using them.